Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: Evolution equations

 For wave-like problems, the discontinuous Galerkin method we will introduce in Sec.~\ref{Sec:NumericalScheme} is most readily applicable to systems in fully first-order form.
 Towards this end, we introduce two new variables,

 The following first-order system corresponds to the original second-order wave equation~\eqref{eq:teuk0-1p1-v3}:

-In these expressions and below we will use
+In these expressions and below, we will use

 for convenience.
-If $\psi_{\ell m}$ solves the first-order system~\eqref{eq:teuk0-1p1-first} it also solves the original second-order equation~\eqref{eq:teuk0-1p1-v3} provided the constraint $\phi_{\ell m}=\partial_{r_*} \psi_{\ell m}$.
+If $\psi_{\ell m}$ solves the first-order system~\eqref{eq:teuk0-1p1-first} it also solves the original second-order equation~\eqref{eq:teuk0-1p1-v3} provided the constraint $\phi_{\ell m}=\partial_{r_*} \psi_{\ell m}$ is satisfied.
 We note that alternative reduction variables could also be used.
-One such seemingly-reasonable choice ($\pi_{\ell m}=-\partial_{\tau} \psi_{\ell m}$ and $\phi_{\ell m}=\partial_{\rho} \psi_{\ell m}$) is considered in App.~\ref{app:alternative_system}, and in Sec.~\ref{Sec:Experiments} we demonstrate that this choice appears to be numerically problematic.
-While we have not shown this system to be theoretically problematic, under certain conditions our preferred choice of reduction variables~\eqref{eq:first_order_aux_vars_good} leads to a symmetric hyperbolic (and hence well-posed) initial-boundary-value problem.
+One such seemingly-reasonable choice ($\pi_{\ell m}=-\partial_{\tau} \psi_{\ell m}$ and $\phi_{\ell m}=\partial_{\rho} \psi_{\ell m}$ based on the hyperboloidal coordinates introduced in Sec.~\ref{Sec:Layers}) is considered in App.~\ref{app:alternative_system}, and in Sec.~\ref{Sec:Experiments} we demonstrate that this choice appears to be numerically problematic.